 1) I feel guilty at dropping French at 13 because I would never, ever, ever need it, not in my wildest dreams imagining I would leave Scotland and eventually live in a bilingual country.
 (I dropped Latin as well, never thinking I would ever be speaking to any Romans, but, believe this or not, one of my new friends in Canada is a retired teacher – she taught conversational Latin - can you believe that?).

-2) When our boat broke down in the middle of the St Lawrence, the only people who paid attention to our screams of help were a Quebec couple.
+2) When our boat broke down in the middle of the St Lawrence, the only people who paid attention to our screams for help were a Quebec couple.
 They couldn’t speak English and we couldn’t speak French.
 We managed to communicate, but I vowed to learn some everyday French, like perhaps.
 ‘Can you give us a tow into the dock?’
-Or ‘Just how exactly how are you supposed to start a 3 cylinder 70 hp outboard when you have a dead battery, then?”
+Or ‘Just how exactly are you supposed to start a 3 cylinder 70 hp outboard when you have a dead battery?”

 And the fourth and last reason:-

 4) Montreal!
 What is it with that city?
 I’ll give you some advice about driving through Montreal –Don’t.
 I appreciate Quebec trying to keep their language and culture alive but they shouldn't push it.
 I know, I know, the Official Languages Act 'ensures respect for the English and French languages and ensures equality of status and equal rights and privileges as to their use in Federal Institutions.'
 That's about as daft as the new Scottish Parliament having to ensure their members of parliament have to speak Gaelic and English.